narasimha-cimpleit/LicenseIQ/replit.md

 # Overview

-Licence IQ Research Platform is a SaaS web application built for intelligent contract management and analysis.
+License IQ Research Platform is a SaaS web application built for intelligent contract management and analysis.
 The platform enables users to upload, process, and analyze legal contracts using AI-powered document analysis with Groq's LLaMA models.
-It features role-based access control, real-time contract processing, risk assessment, and comprehensive analytics for legal document management.
+It features role-based access control, real-time contract processing, risk assessment, comprehensive analytics, and an automated royalty calculation system with beautiful visualizations.

 # User Preferences